-Victoria Brown is a writer of thrillers and upmarket women’s fiction, represented by Annette Crossland of A for Authors agency.
+Victoria Brown is an author of thrillers and upmarket women’s fiction, represented by Annette Crossland of A for Authors agency.

 Her novel, Darling Girl, won the PageTurner Writing Award and LGBT genre award, and the ‘I Am In Print’ thriller competition.
 Season of Silence was longlisted for the Caledonia Novel Award.
 Her work in progress was shortlisted for the PageTurner Mentorship Award and she has recently received Arts Council funding in recognition of her achievements.
 She is a Curtis Brown Creative alumna.
 Her short stories and flash fiction have been published in print and online.